-- Pull the control lever in the "CANCEL" direction (if so equipped). - Depress the brake pedal. - Depress the clutch pedal (manual transmission vehicles only). - Shift the selector lever into the "N" position (automatic transmission vehicles only). - Shift the shift lever into neutral (manual transmission vehicles only).
+- Pull the control lever in the "CANCEL" direction (if so equipped). - Depress the brake pedal. - Depress the clutch pedal (manual transmission vehicles only). - Shift the selector lever into the "N" position (automatic transmission vehicles only).

-The " $(\underline{\texttt{SET}})$ " indicator light in the combination meter goes off when the cruise control is cancelled.
+The "SET" indicator light in the combination meter goes off when the cruise control is cancelled.